Profile image

 Jude also represents families in high-profile inquests which raise concerns about failures on the part of state agencies.
 Recent cases include a number of inquests in Troubles-related deaths, the inquest into the death of Rashan Charles, the inquest in the terrorist attack at Fishmonger’s Hall, and the neglect verdict following the death of Duncan Tomlin.

 Jude has regular experience in public inquiries.
-He is currently instructed by the BBC in the Brook House inquiry and by a group of media organisations in the Independent Inquiry Relating to Afghanistan, the Undercover Policing inquiry and the Manchester Arena inquiry.
+He was instructed by core participants and the media in the COVID-19 inquiry, the Brook House inquiry, the Independent Inquiry Relating to Afghanistan, the Undercover Policing inquiry and the Manchester Arena inquiry.